janpetzold/prince2-foundation-summary/README.md

 - four roles: chair (host), presenter (represents product producers), reviewer (reviews, asks, confirms), administrator (admin support for chair) or **CRAP**
 - objectives: assess products against criteria, involve stakeholders, provide confirmation, sign off the product (create baseline, no more changes)
 - output: decision to quality-approve products or not (complete, conditionally complete or incomplete)
+- Quality Register gets updated with a summary and date of a follow-up meeting

 ### Plans ###
 - purpose: facilitate communication and control by defining the means of delivering the products (Why, What, Who, When and How much)